 Drew Barrymore’s Childhood Struggle with Addiction

 All too often beloved child stars simply vanish into a heartbreaking reality of childhood alcohol and drug addiction.
-Drew Barrymore’s story with childhood addiction began with all the makings for a sordid tragedy.
+Drew Barrymore’s addiction started at a young age and her story of childhood trauma includes all the makings for a sordid tragedy.
 However, unlike many, she was able to change the ending and go on to inspire millions.

 Many people, regardless of money and fame, are unable to get out of the cycle of abuse and drug addiction.
 Drew Barrymore’s success at this proves that even those from truly difficult circumstances can change their lives for the better.

-Drew Barrymore Born into Alcohol & Drug Abuse
+Drew Barrymore’s Addiction – Born into Alcohol & Drug Abuse

 Born into acting royalty, Barrymore was carried by her mother to auditions when she was an infant.
 Her parents were estranged and both struggled with alcohol and drug abuse.
 At the age of 7, she captured the audience’s hearts in Steven Spielberg’s ET: The Extraterrestrial.
 Her early success put her in the public eye, a monster that has destroyed many child stars.